juan103/crimeinmexico/README.md

 # crimeinmexico
-This codes describes how to extract and plot information about crime in Mexico with data from SESNSP. <br>
+This (COdigoRMensualUpdate28102021.R) describes how to extract and plot information about crime in Mexico with data from SESNSP. <br>
 The data is downloaded from https://www.gob.mx/sesnsp/acciones-y-programas/datos-abiertos-de-incidencia-delictiva. <br>
 The last file downloaded was obtained from the link "Cifras de Incidencia Delictiva Estatal, 2015 - septiembre 2021". <br>